jasonbrianhall/minesweeper/README.md

 ### Terminal Version
 A classic, ncurses-based implementation perfect for terminal environments and systems without graphical interfaces.

+Versions include:

+* Linux
+* Windows
+* MS-DOS

+For MS-DOS, their are two different versions.
+In the msdos folder, their is a fake ncurses that uses conio.h for movement.
+In the CLI foloder, their is a ncurses/pdcurses version.
+Both are very similar but the pdcurses is larger.

 ## ✨ Common Features

 All versions include: